How to manage your credit health when times get tough

 - Be proactive and reach out to your creditors if you find yourself in a difficult financial situation.
 Always ask about revised payment options or other solutions before you start dipping into your savings or relying on a credit card to pay your bills.

 - Continue to make on-time payments.
-Missed loan, mortgage or credit card payments are usually reported to the credit bureaus every month.
-Not paying your bills could also make it harder to access credit and make an uncertain situation worse.
+Missed loans, mortgage or credit card payments are usually reported to the credit bureaus every month.
+Not paying your bills could also make it harder to access new credit and make an uncertain situation worse.

 Review your current expenses